aaubs/ds24/content/m1/01_intro_DS/02_data_handeling.md

 ![](https://raw.githubusercontent.com/aaubs/ds-master/main/data/Images/Intro_BSD_M1.jpg)

-This session will introduce students to the fundamentals of data science, with a focus on Python.
-Topics covered will include Python data science libraries and frameworks, essential tools and platforms, data handling and manipulation, exploratory data analysis and essential statistics, data visualization, and more.
-Students will have the opportunity to practice the skills they learn through hands-on exercises and projects.
+This session will introduce students to the foundational aspects of data handling in Python.
+Students will learn about the different types of data that are important in data science, and they will explore essential operations like arrange, group-by, filter, select, and join.
+By the end of this session, students should have a solid understanding of primary data manipulation techniques, setting the stage for more advanced subjects.

-## Part 2: Data Handling and Manipulation I (Lecture)
+## Session 2: Data Handling and Manipulation I (Lecture)

 In this session, we'll explore the foundational aspects of data handling.
 Key takeaways include: